 ORI promotes a common, open framework that enables an ecosystem of interchangeable components.
 As a result, retailers gain the ability to access data across applications, removing silos and unlocking insights that improve services and experiences.

 The coordinated efforts of this initiative lead to three major outcomes.
-These include a reference architecture, suggested retail use cases, and a forum for collaboration through an Intel-coordinated Commerce Project associated with EdgeX Foundry.
+These include a reference architecture, suggested retail use cases, and a forum for collaboration through the Open Retail Initiative events and the EdgeX Foundry Vertical Solutions Working Group.

 “Having collaboration between leading industry vendors enables retailers to minimize up-front investment time, reduces interoperability issues, and, ultimately, allows innovation to happen at an accelerated pace.”